Ballajá Barracks

 The Ballajá Barracks (Cuartel de Ballajá in Spanish) is a historic building and former military barracks located in the Ballajá section of Old San Juan, in the city of San Juan, Puerto Rico.
 It is located close to El Morro and its esplanade, between the Morovis, Beneficiencia and Norzagaray streets.
 It was built from 1854 to 1864 to house Spanish and Puerto Rican regiments.
 The Ballajá Barracks were the last large-scale construction project made by the Spanish Crown in the Americas.

 The building has been owned by the government of Puerto Rico since 1976 and today it houses the Museum of the Americas and the Puerto Rican Academy of the Spanish Language, in addition to several businesses and institutions such as a dance school, exhibition spaces, restaurants and the State Office of Historic Conservation.

 History

 The Ballajá Barracks were built by the Spanish militia from 1854 to 1864.
 To build it, six blocks from the Ballajá subbarrio (in Old San Juan) were expropriated from the Dominican Order and demolished in 1853.
 The three-story structure was completed in 1864, occupying an area of 7700 m2.
 It could accommodate over 1,000 citizens, originally Spanish soldiers and their families.
-Its vast interior patio is one of the best examples of 19th-century Spanish architecturein Puerto Rico.
+Its vast interior patio is one of the best examples of 19th-century Spanish architecture in Puerto Rico.

 Other than the housing facilities, the barracks had storage rooms, kitchens, mess halls, dungeons, and horse stables.